 Warner Music Group's board of directors has adopted executive compensation plans that link compensation with the performance of our company, including meeting specified cost-savings goals.
 Warner Music Group will continually review its executive compensation programs to ensure that they are competitive.
 Our executive compensation plans include our restricted stock agreements.
 Such restricted stock typically vests based on performance and length of service.
-After September 30, 2004, we sold 317 shares of restricted Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to our Named Executive Officers and shares of restricted Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to our employees in the aggregate (including our executives).
+After September 30, 2004, we sold 317 shares of restricted Class A Common Stock (equivalent shares of our common stock after giving effect to the Recapitalization) to our Named Executive Officers and shares of restricted to Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to our employees in the aggregate (including our executives).
 See "-Employment Agreements."
 After September 30, 2004, we have also granted stock options to purchase 523 shares of our Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to our Named Executive Officers.
-We have also granted options to purchase shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (equivalent to shares of our Class A Common Stock (eq
+We have also granted options to purchase shares of our Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to other employees in the aggregate (excluding our Named Executive Officers).